 Independence Day in Jordan

 Observed annually on May 25th, Independence Day is a holiday in Jordan that marks the country’s independence in 1946.
-This is when British control of the area officially ended and Jordan became its own kingdom.
-This is a holiday that’s observed in the country in many different ways.
+This was when British control of the area officially ended, and Jordan became its own kingdom.
+It is a holiday observed in the country in many different ways.

-There are speeches given by civilian and military officials and there are speeches given by politicians.
+There are speeches given by civilian and military officials, as well as by politicians.
 There are also parades, award presentations, and cultural events held all over the country.
-People also look forward to special religious events, a 21 gun salute in the capital city, and military parades.
-And as is the case with most Independence Day celebrations held by other countries, there is also a fireworks display.
+People look forward to special religious events, a 21-gun salute in the capital city, and military parades.
+And, as is the case with most Independence Day celebrations held by other countries, there is also a fireworks display.

 After World War I, there was the Great Arab Revolt that allowed the Hashemite Army to take over and secure the country.
 This revolt was led by Sharif Hussein of Mecca against the Ottoman Empire and was supported by both Britain and France.

-The British government and Emir Abdullah would enter into negotiations about independence and the treaty was officially signed on March 22nd of 1946.
-The country would officially become independent on May 25, 1946, and became known as The Hashemite Kingdom of Transjordan.
+The British government and Emir Abdullah entered into negotiations about independence, and the treaty was officially signed on March 22, 1946.
+The country officially became independent on May 25, 1946, and became known as The Hashemite Kingdom of Transjordan.

-This holiday begins with a 21 gun salute at Jordan’s capital and continues all day with speeches given by politicians, civil servants, and military leaders.
+This holiday begins with a 21-gun salute at Jordan’s capital and continues all day with speeches given by politicians, civil servants, and military leaders.
 There are also cultural events, parades, and special events held all day long.
-It’s also a day that concludes with a special fireworks display all across the country.
+It’s also a day that concludes with a special fireworks display across the country.